Rei-SwitchBot/faq/en-us/Others.md

 3. If steps 1 and 2 don't solve the problem, please unlink the Alexa App and try to link (activate the skill) again.

 ![Image](https://support.switch-bot.com/hc/article_attachments/11589624623895)

-4. If the above steps do not solve the problem, please log in to SwitchBot App, tap Profile, and contact us via feedback.

 ---